Figure

 where , , are microwave, mechanical, and optical mode operators, and , are the electromechanical and optomechanical coupling rates.

-Performance Metrics
+Key Metrics

 MetricValueNotesFidelity reference

-Electro-optic efficiency~10%Resonantly enhanced LiNbO₃lauk-2020-transduction-review
+Electro-optic efficiency~10%Resonantly enhanced LiNbO₃Lauk et al. 2020

-Piezo-optomechanical efficiency~50%Pulsed, AlN on Silauk-2020-transduction-review
+Piezo-optomechanical efficiency~50%Pulsed, AlN on SiLauk et al. 2020

-Added noise target<1 photonRequired for quantum operationlauk-2020-transduction-review
+Added noise target<1 photonRequired for quantum operationLauk et al. 2020

 Scaling Considerations

-• Quantum internet: Essential for connecting superconducting QPUs across distances > meters
+• Quantum internet: Essential for connecting superconducting QPUs across distances > meters.

-• Modular architectures: Enables chip-to-chip entanglement distribution for modular quantum computers
+• Modular architectures: Enables chip-to-chip entanglement distribution for modular quantum computers.

-• Hybrid systems: Bridges superconducting, spin, and photonic platforms
+• Hybrid systems: Bridges superconducting, spin, and photonic platforms.

-• Noise challenge: Must operate at millikelvin temperatures with minimal added thermal noise
+• Noise challenge: Must operate at millikelvin temperatures with minimal added thermal noise.

 Linked Papers